cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.k8sServiceHost=API_SERVER_IP \\
         --set global.k8sServicePort=API_SERVER_PORT

-This will install Cilium as a CNI plugin with the BPF kube-proxy replacement to implement handling of Kubernetes services of type ClusterIP, NodePort, LoadBalancer and services with externalIPs.
-On top of that the BPF kube-proxy replacement also supports hostPort for containers such that using portmap is not necessary anymore.
+This will install Cilium as a CNI plugin with the eBPF kube-proxy replacement to implement handling of Kubernetes services of type ClusterIP, NodePort, LoadBalancer and services with externalIPs.
+On top of that the eBPF kube-proxy replacement also supports hostPort for containers such that using portmap is not necessary anymore.

 Finally, as a last step, verify that Cilium has come up correctly on all nodes and